Brookings, South Dakota: Education

+A very small portion of the city limits extends into the Sioux Valley School District 05-5.

 There is also a Catholic School hosted in St. Thomas More Catholic Church for students pre-kindergarten through fifth grade.

 South Dakota State University, the state's largest college, is in Brookings.
 There were 12,065 students enrolled at SDSU in the Fall of 2024.